Quebec Autoroute 73: Capitale-Nationale

 Between 2003 and 2013, the governments of Quebec and Canada co-funded reconstruction of Route 175 into a partially-controlled access freeway between the end of A-73 in Stoneham and the junction with the A-70 in Saguenay.
 This prompted speculation that the A-73 designation would be extended further northward into the Saguenay-Lac-Saint-Jean region.
-As the reconstructed Route 175 is not fully a controlled-access highway, it does not meet Autoroute design standards.
+As the reconstructed Route 175 (except for the first 17 km north of the current A-73 terminus) is not fully a controlled-access highway, it does not meet Autoroute design standards.
 Thus, A-73's terminus remains at Stoneham unless and until corresponding sections of Route 175 are upgraded to controlled-access freeway.
 Quebec Autoroute 70 remains the only autoroute in Quebec that does not directly connect to any other.